danamag/stremio-addons-list/README.md

 - notifications for new addon releases (through GitHub followship)
 - search addons
 - show comment count for each addon in the list
+- Discord chat notifications for new addon releases

 ## How it works